 The roots of the Anglo-Saxon name Lammas come from when the family resided in the parish of Lammas in the dioceses of Norwich which was registered in the Domesday Book of 1086, as the holding of Ralph de Beaufour.
 This place-name may also be associated with the village of Lamarsh in the county of Essex.
 Lamarsh was recorded as a thriving farming community on lands held by Ranulf Peverel.

-This web page shows only a small excerpt of our lammas research.
-Another 345 words (25 lines of text) covering the years 1086, 1190, 1248, 1273, 1367, 1620, 1642 and 1360 are included under the topic Early lammas History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lammas research.
+Another 173 words (12 lines of text) covering the years 1086, 1190, 1248, 1273, 1360, 1367, 1620 and 1642 are included under the topic Early Lammas History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
-As the form of the English language changed, even the spelling of literate people's names evolved. lammas has been recorded under many different variations, including Lammas, Lamas, Lammass, Lammasse, Lammesse, Lamnesse, Lammers, Lammis, Lamis and many more.
+As the form of the English language changed, even the spelling of literate people's names evolved.
+Lammas has been recorded under many different variations, including Lammas, Lamas, Lammass, Lammasse, Lammesse, Lamnesse, Lammers, Lammis, Lamis and many more.

 Early Notables of the Lammas family